simonkeng/simonkeng.github.io/README.md

 	tesseract patent123.tif output123 pdf

 –tesseract will provide a readout to STDOUT while the OCR is running.

-If you would rather produce a text file
+If Preview fails to export your image as a TIFF, then compression might be the solution.
+Choose compression: JPEG – and the command would become

+  tesseract patent123.jpg output123 pdf

+The simplest example is to OCR an image and output a text file

 	tesseract patent123.tif output123

+–the default output for tesseract is `.txt` format.

 ### OCR in other languages

 Default `lang` is english, but you can run tesseract with the `-l` flag and specify another language.
 Here is a list of common languages you might come accross, with their 3-charater ISO 639-2 language codes.
 For a full list of language codes, visit the [man page here.](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc)

 `deu` German

 `fra` French

 `jpn` Japanese

 `kor` Korean

 `chi_sim` Chinese simplified

 `chi_tra` Chinese traditional

 Example: